 We also like that it has the Bigfoot Carpet (pictured below) for first time skiers, which is way better than the awkward T-bars or rope tows.
 We tried a T-bar last year with Connor.
 It did not end well.
 We made it up the hill once and it ended with him in tears and refusing to go back up.
 Not good.

-Sasquatch Mountain is known to get some of the most snow in British Columbia (including this year – it’s already received a ton of snow!).
+Sasquatch Mountain is known to get some of the most snow in British Columbia.
 Soft snow is easier for kids to learn to ski.
 Our boys find it easier to turn and slow down on soft snow.
 And it doesn’t hurt as much as hard packed or icy conditions.

 10. Repetition develops skill and confidence